konsumer/json2x/README.md

 # work in progress

-Convert some JSON into other things.
+Use your JSON data to generate models for various things.

 I often have a bunch of JSON mock that I need to get models for some other system from.
 This is a framework to generate all of the following: